Rykian/clockwork/README.md

 Integration Testing
 -------------------

+You could take a look at:
-There is a third-party library called [clockwork-mocks](https://github.com/dpoetzsch/clockwork-mocks) that helps with running scheduled tasks during integration testing.
+* [clockwork-mocks](https://github.com/dpoetzsch/clockwork-mocks) that helps with running scheduled tasks during integration testing.
+* [clockwork-test](https://github.com/kevin-j-m/clockwork-test) which ensures that tasks are triggered at the right time

 Issues and Pull requests
 ------------------------